o365hq/o365hq.com/content/Already in the Cloud.md

 title = "Already in the Cloud"
 +++

-### You've made a good move for your business future competetive advantage!
+### You've made a good move for your business future competitive advantage!

 But you can achieve more with our competencies, best practices, perks and benefits.